 Immigrant visa in Miami, U.S.

 As mentioned above, the applicant should be in the process of receiving a U.S. visa and have a registered application at the Department of State.
 However, only certain options are applicable in this case.
-The applicant for the Provisional Unlawful Presence Waiver should have received an approval on the Form I-130.
+The applicant for the Provisional Unlawful Presence Waiver should have received approval on Form I-130.

 At the same time, eligible candidates may also apply when they have been included in the Diversity Visa program, established by the Department of State.

 Persons who are interested in receiving more details on the Provisional Unlawful Presence Waiver requirements are invited to contact our Miami immigration lawyers for legal assistance.
+We will also offer tailored advice on USA citizenship.